Inflation and late-time accelerated expansion driven by $k$-essence degenerate dynamics: Abstract

 \section{Abstract}

-We consider a \kit--essence model in which a single scalar field can be responsible for both primordial inflation and the present observed acceleration of the cosmological background geometry.
+We consider a \kit--essence model in which a single scalar field can be responsible for both primordial inflation and the present observed acceleration of the cosmological background geometry, while also admitting a non-singular de Sitter beginning of the Universe (it arises from de Sitter and ends in de Sitter).
 The early one is driven by a slow roll potential, and the late one through a dynamical dimensional reduction process which freezes the scalar field in a degenerate surface, turning it into a cosmological constant.
 This is done by proposing a realizable stable cosmic time crystal, although giving a different interpretation to the ``moving ground state", in which there is no motion because the system loses degrees of freedom.
 Furthermore, the model is free of pathologies such as propagating superluminal perturbations, negative energies, and perturbation instabilities.